civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(3)** Paragraph (d) of the definition **fully exempt interest** in subsection 212(3) of the Act is replaced by the following:

-    an amount paid or payable or credited under a securities lending arrangement, **or a specified securities lending arrangement**, that is deemed by subparagraph **260(8)(a)(i)** to be a payment made by a borrower to a lender of interest, if **the arrangement is a fully collateralized arrangement, and**
+    an amount paid or payable or credited under a securities lending arrangement, or a specified securities lending arrangement, that is deemed by subparagraph 260(8)(a)(i) to be a payment made by a borrower to a lender of interest, if the arrangement is a fully collateralized arrangement, and

     the following conditions are met: